LENSHOOD/coursera-deep-learning-specialization/C3 - Structuring Machine Learning Projects/Week 1 Quiz - Bird recognition in the city of Peacetopia (case study).md

 11. You also evaluate your model on the test set, and find the following:

       - Human-level performance	0.1%
       - Training set error	2.0%
       - Dev set error	2.1%
       - Test set error	7.0%

       What does this mean?
 (Check the two best options.)

       - You should try to get a bigger dev set.
       - You have overfit to the dev set.

+       Bigger dev test is helpful for overfitting conformation and helpful for tuning

 12. After working on this project for a year, you finally achieve: